International Political Economy: The Politics of Globalization (Revision 5)

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Cohn, Theodore H. 2010.
-Global political economy: Theory and practice.
-5th ed.
+Cohn, Theodore H. 2012.
+Global political economy.
+6th ed.
 New York: Pearson Longman.

 Stubbs, Richard, and Geoffrey R. D. Underhill, eds.
 2006.
 Political economy and the changing world order.
 3rd ed.
 Don Mills: Oxford University Press.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.